NeKoRoSYS/NeKoRoSYS-NecroDots/README.md

 <br>

 ## Notes
-- The installer assumes you already installed `base-devel`, `git`, `yay`, `flatpak`.
-- The installer assumes you have turned on mirror link downloads for `pacman`.
-- Don't be scared if sed says it can't read a file or directory in the installer.
-It's part of the function to replace every occurence of `/home/nekorosys` with your username and it simply cant find one at those locations.
-- You can freely customize `flatpak.txt` and `pkglist.txt`
 - **IMPORTANT** This rice originally uses my dual-monitor setup.
 Enter `grep -r "DP-1" ~/.config/` and `grep -r "eDP-1" ~/.config/` to find all occurences of my monitors being mentioned so you can replace them with your own.
   - `start-dashboard.sh` creates a grid layout for a 1920x1080 display, however I also provided a 1280x720 version of the dashboard in `~/.config/hypr/windowrules.conf/`.
 <br>